IITSRAJ/Ekart-Django/README.md

-I have made a E-commerce website using Python & Django I have used Razorpay for Payment Integration
+I have made a E-commerce website using Python & Django.
+I have used Razorpay for Payment Integration